-These namespaces are there to group rules, elements and tagged values.
-Elements, tagged values and rules can only be defined once with the same name within a namespace.
+These namespaces are used to group rules, elements, and tagged values.
+Elements, tagged values, and rules can only be defined once with the same name within a namespace.

 Create a new Namespace

-After entering the name and description, save your newly defined Namespace by clicking on the button with the floppy disk in the top right corner.
+After entering the name and description, save your newly defined Namespace by clicking on the button with the disk on the top right corner.

 You are also able to search for certain namespaces inside the Search Bar above.
 The search checks the content of the name or the descriptions.

-To delete a specific Namespace please select it and click the Cross button in the right upper corner.
-This only possible if it was created by you and there are no elements tagged values or rule refrencing this namespace and if the namespace is not the default activated one.
-If there are elements, taggedvalues or rules which contain this Namespace a Dialog will display there names for your information.
-You must change the namespace of these elements, taggedvalues and rules before you can delete this Namespace.
+To delete a specific Namespace, please select it and click the Cross button on the right upper corner.
+This is only possible if you created it and there are no elements tagged values or rules referencing this namespace and if the namespace is not the default activated one.
+If there are elements, tagged values or rules which contain this Namespace, a Dialog will display their names for your information.
+You must change the namespace of these elements, tagged values and rules before you can delete this Namespace.